sunpy/ndcube/docs/contributing.rst

 		$ source activate ndcube-dev

 First let's check what git branch we are on.
-Git branches are a way of having different versions of the same code within the repo.
+Git branches are a way of having different versions of the same code within the repo simultaneously.
 Assuming you have just installed the ndcube development version, you will only have one branch, called master.
 If you have more, the * next to the branch name will indicate which branch you are currently on.
-To check what branches you have and which one you are current on, type in the terminal:
+To check what branches you have and which one you are on, type in the terminal:
 .. code-block:: console

 		$ git branch